Modern Languages, Literatures, and Cultures

 - Begin in 300-level Skills (MLLC): Complete 300-level Skills and another 300-level course

-All courses must be completed with a "D-" or better.
+All courses must be completed with a "D-" or better (unless you're attempting to transfer in "dual enrollment credits," in which case "C-" or better).

 If at any point you feel your placement is incorrect, please meet ASAP with the coordinating faculty member in the language's home department.